 Make your own by air drying comfrey or by using a dehydrator (here’s mine) at 95 degrees until crisp.
 Remove the dried leaves from the stems and use a blender or coffee grinder to make a leaf powder.
 Store in an air-tight container.

 Simply mix powdered comfrey into the soil with a digging fork, about two weeks before planting.
 Remember that powdered comfrey is more concentrated than fresh leaves, so a little goes a long way.
 A sprinkle along each row should be plenty.

-The benefit of using powdered comfrey fertilizer is that it can be used in the late winter/early spring garden before the comfrey plants have woken up and produced leaves.
-The powder will also decompose more readily than fresh leaves, which is better for the spring garden.
+Powdered comfrey fertilizer can be used in the late winter/early spring garden before comfrey plants have woken up and produced leaves.
+The powder also decomposes more readily than fresh leaves, which is better for the spring garden.

 4: Condition Soil on Future Perennial Garden Sites

-Comfrey’s roots reach deep into the earth, breaking up heavy clay and creating channels for aeration and better water absorption.
-Over time, its decomposing leaves and roots fertilize the soil.
+Over time, its decomposing leaves and roots enrich and condition the soil.
 This dual action of decomposing leaves and roots can help improve marginal land.

 If you have an area with compacted soil where you plan to grow edible perennials in the future (such as a food forest), plant the area with soil-busters like comfrey to break up the hardpan and loosen and condition the soil in preparation.

-Since comfrey prefers rich soil, give it a head start in poor soil by adding a shovel of manure or compost.
+Since comfrey prefers rich soil, give it a head start in poor soil by adding a shovel of compost.

 5: Boost Seedlings When Transplanting